 What is a newsletter for?

 Imagine if you were launching a new product line next week.
 Would you rather have a mailing list of 10,000 interested fans to tell about the new products?
-Or would you rather post to the blog, mention it on Facebook, and hope people will find it?
-Facebook only shows your posts to a small amount of people who have liked your page, even when you pay to promote each post.
+Or would you rather post to the blog, mention it on social media, and hope people will find it?
+Facebook only shows your posts to a small number of people who have liked your page, even when you pay to promote each post.

 With a newsletter, everyone who wants to hear from you can hear from you, without Facebook getting in the way and blocking them, and without making your customers have to remember to check your blog out regularly.

-Remember that Facebook can totally change the rules at any time, or even shut your account down.
-You don’t own your space on Facebook.
+Remember that social media can totally change the rules at any time, or even shut your account down.
+You don’t own your space on Facebook or Instagram.
 Your mailing list is yours.